Table of Contents

 - the politics of getting the food industry to state the contents of its products.

-Salt is used to enhance the flavour and texture of food.
 Michael Moss reported on his interviews with personnel at Cargill, a major supplier of salt to the food processing industry in his 2010 New York Times article “The Hard Sell on Salt” and in Salt, Sugar, Fat.
 Without salt:

 - The Cheez-It was not palatable.
 The colour faded.
 The crackers became sticky when chewed, and the mash packed onto the teeth.
 The taste was medicinal;